 There are already 16 species of 2,4-D resistant weeds around the world (five in the US and two in Canada) and six species resistant to dicamba, (two in the US and two in Canada).
 Charles Benbrook has predicted that widespread use of 2,4-D resistant crops in the US could increase herbicide use by another 50% (Benbrook, C., 2012.
 Impacts of genetically engineered crops on pesticide use in the U.S. – the first sixteen years.
 Environmental Sciences Europe, 24.)

-- For more details, check CBAN’s GMO Inquiry report “Are GM Crops Better for the Environment?”
+- For details, check CBAN’s GMO Inquiry report “Are GM Crops Better for the Environment?”

 - Click here for some information on 2,4-D toxicity and herbicide-resistant weeds.

-June 2017: Despite new labelling and application guidelines, drift from dicamba is continuing to cause widespread damage to crops in the US in 2017.
-Damage in Arkansas has been so extensive that the state’s Pesticide Committee has recommended an immediate ban on in-crop dicamba use in 2017.
-Read the story here.
+- Damage in Arkansas was so extensive that the state’s Pesticide Committee recommended a ban on in-crop dicamba use in 2017.